 This is the summary of my days in Laos where I got to visir Luang Prabang, Nong Khiaw, and Muang Ngoi.
 All three are wonderful places with some of the most magnificent landscape scenery that one can imagine.
 But what made my experience in Laos stand out was not just the mind-blowing dramatic landscape scenery but the meaningful human connection that I did not even realize that I craved strongly after years of mandatory solitude imposed on us due to the pandemic.

 I met so many wonderful people and other fellow travelers, most of whom were on their months-long trips in Southeast Asia after taking a long break from their jobs.

 My week in Laos was filled with wonderful scenery, relaxed mornings by the river (where I again drank too much coffee), and relaxingly light bu still meaningful conversations with fellow travelers.
 How I missed international traveling.

 Luang Prabang: the cultural capital of Laos

 Luang Prabang is home to some of the most beautiful Buddhist temples that I have seen in my life (and I live in Japan).
-The design and the architecture of the temples are similar to the Thai style but they feel more modest and less imposing.
-There is a sense of easiness to it that I rarely get out of the most worship places including mosques and churches.
-The most famous temple complex in Luang Prabang is Wat Xieng Thong constructed in 1560.
-I visited the temple early in the morning right after it opened its doors at 8am.
-You are free to walk into many of the modestly sized shrines as long as you take off your shoes.
-Many of the pagodas are covered in gold and feature walls where mythological scenes are depicted.
+The design and the architecture of the temples are similar to the Thai style but the structures feel more modest and less imposing.
+It passes on a sense of serenity that I rarely get out of worship places, with mosques and churches being no exception.

 Town worthy of weeks long stay